Intelligent Rollouts

 Benefits of using Bayesian methods:

-• Flexibility — You can decide how much certainty you need before applying what you learned to future campaigns.
+- Flexibility — You can decide how much certainty you need before applying what you learn from a rollout to future campaigns.

 Real-Time Data Streaming events